cl-test-grid/cl-prj-notify/README.md

    It looks like we need two types of notifications:
-   - open bugs in issue trackers when we want library authros to take some action
+   - open bugs in issue trackers when we want library authros to take some action.
-   - just a notification message, maybe to mailing list or author email
+   - just a notification message, maybe to mailing list or author email.

    We envision a function called like this:
    ```common-lisp